Josef Hoop

-Franz Josef Hoop (/de/; 14 December 1895 – 19 October 1959) was a diplomat and politician from Liechtenstein who served as Prime Minister of Liechtenstein from 1928 to 1945.
-He later served as the President of the Landtag of Liechtenstein from 1958 until his death in 1959.
+Franz Josef Hoop (/de/; 14 December 1895 – 19 October 1959) was a diplomat and politician who was Prime Minister of Liechtenstein from 1928 to 1945.
+A member of the Progressive Citizens' Party (FBP), he was the President of the Landtag of Liechtenstein from 1958 until his death the following year.

-Hoop initially worked as the attaché and chargé d'affaires at the Liechtenstein legation in Vienna and then in the Swiss customs administration before being elected as prime minister following the 1928 general election.
-In his first years in office he oversaw Liechtenstein's response to the Great Depression through economic programs.
-Starting from 1933, his government faced numerous domestic and foreign challenges to the country, notable events such as the Rotter kidnapping, 1937 spy affair and 1939 putsch.
-In 1938, his government entered into a coalition government with the opposition Patriotic Union.
-During World War II, Hoop considered friendly, non-binding, non-provocative diplomacy to be appropriate towards Nazi Germany, supplemented by courtesy gestures.
-At the same time, he tied the country as closely as possible to Switzerland and successfully maintained the country's neutrality throughout the war.
-He was pressured to resign by Franz Joseph II in 1945.
+Hoop was the attaché and chargé d'affaires at the Liechtenstein legation in Vienna and in Swiss customs administration before his election as prime minister in the 1928 general election.
+During his first years in office, he oversaw Liechtenstein's response to the Great Depression with economic programs.
+Hoop's government began facing a number of domestic and foreign challenges in 1933, such as the Rotter kidnapping, the 1937 spy affair, and the 1939 putsch.
+In 1938, his government formed a coalition with the opposition Patriotic Union (VU).
+Hoop considered friendly, non-binding and non-provocative diplomacy, supplemented with courtesy gestures, appropriate towards Nazi Germany during World War II; he allied Liechtenstein as closely as possible with Switzerland, and maintained his country's neutrality throughout the war.
+He was pressured to resign by Franz Joseph II, Prince of Liechtenstein, in 1945.

-Following his resignation as prime minister, Hoop studied law and then worked as a lawyer in Vaduz from 1948.
-He returned to politics when he was elected to the Landtag of Liechtenstein in 1957, and he was the president of the Landtag from 1958 to 1959.
-A habitual smoker throughout his adult life, Hoop died due to heart failure in 1959.
-His services to Liechtenstein, particularly during World War II, were widely recognized, with Franz Joseph II saying in retrospect that "Hoop saved the country".
+After his resignation, Hoop studied law and began working as a lawyer in Vaduz in 1948.
+He returned to politics in 1957 when he was elected to the Landtag of Liechtenstein, of which he was president from 1958 to 1959.
+A smoker throughout his adult life, Hoop died of heart failure in 1959.
+His services to Liechtenstein, particularly during World War II, were widely recognized; Franz Joseph II said, in retrospect, that "Hoop saved the country".